 The first Knighton in our family to come out to Australia from England was James Knighton, my great great grandfather.
 There is a James Knighton, age 25, who arrived at Port Phillip bay from London on 9 July 1853 on the Sir Henry Hardinge.
 His birth date given as about 1828.
 His death certificate says he had been in the colonies for about 30 years.
 If this is accurate he would have immigrated about 1853.

 He married Eliza Ledwich on March 1, 1864 in Scots’ Presbyterian Church Melbourne Victoria Australia.

 James worked as a coachman in 1864 and his father James’ occupation is listed as groom.
-The Mary Ledwidge who witnessed the wedding was a cousin of Eliza’s.
+The Mary Ledwidge who witnessed the wedding was a sister of Eliza’s.

 James Knighton died in November 1883 age 45.